opensafely/documentation/docs/dataset-apc.md

 Diagnoses are coded using ICD-10.
 Procedures are coded in OPCS-4.

-Each row is a in-hospital Spell.
+Each row is a in-hospital spell.
 In-hospital episodes cannot be queried.

 * An **episode** is a period of continuous care under a single responsible consultant.
 * A **spell** is a period of continuous care within a single trust.